If you have diabetes, we have affordable life insurance available for you.

 How Often Can I Re-Shop for a better life insurance deal?

-You may feel that the existing life insurance you have may not be the best price available…you may be right.
+You may feel that the existing life insurance you have may not be the best price available, you may be right.

 What else can I do to improve my chances?

-Improving your health, taking medications and following doctors orders are the best things that you can do.
+Improving your health, taking medications and following doctor’s orders are the best things that you can do.

 Both contribute to the hardening of your arteries, increasing the risk of heart attacks and strokes.

 Guaranteed Issue Life Insurance

-No medical exam life insurance products are available and may be worth considering if you are looking for convenience or do not want to give a blood and urine sample.
+And maybe worth considering if you do not want to give a blood and urine sample.

 To qualify for life insurance with no exam, you’ll need medical records showing a history of compliance and control.